rocal-dev/rocal/README.md

 Go to `http://127.0.0.1:3000` and you'll see the welcome message!

 6. (Optional) Publish a Rocal application:
+- Requirements:
+  - [brotli](https://github.com/google/brotli) to be used compressing releasing files to publish.
 - You need to subscribe Basic or Developer plan to host your app on rocal platform.
 Run `$ rocal subscribe` command to see more detail.

 ```bash